- Introduction to nutrition and cancer

 - Consume moderate portion sizes of mostly vegetables, fruits, breads, cereals and other low fat foods as the basis of the diet.

-- Choose lean meats (lean beef or pork trimmed of fat, chicken without skin) and low-fat dairy products (e.g. skim milk).
+- Choose lean meats (lean beef trimmed of fat, chicken without skin) and low-fat dairy products (e.g. skim milk).

 - Choose low-fat and low-calorie cooking methods (broiling, steaming).

 - Consume less oil, butter, mayonnaise, sugar-containing beverages (e.g. fruit juice, cordial, soft drink), sweets, and other ’empty calorie’ foods such as sugar.